-The Hague Academic Coalition (HAC) is a network of academic institutions in The Hague that work in the fields of peace, justice and security.
-HAC members share their joint efforts of reaching out to a worldwide community of students, scholars and professionals the innovative side to Hague Thinking.
+The Hague Academic Coalition (HAC) is a network of academic institutions in The Hague that work in the fields of peace, justice and sustainable development.

 HAC welcomes academic exchanges between institutions, between cities of Peace and Justice, and through public dialogue.
-A partner to the Hague Project Peace and Justice, HAC is very active in developing HagueTalks. (haguetalks.com)
+The HAC functions as a discussion platform and knowledge network that serves as partner for national and international partners in the field of Peace and Justice.

 The Hague Academic Coalition (HAC) was established in 2004 by The Hague’s leading academic institutions.
 Its prime aim was to establish a local network that would enhance the establishment of a true academic arena in support of peace and justice.
 In 2015, with ten academic members, HAC has become a platform where both stakeholders and target audiences meet and share their thoughts and innovative solutions for their specific field of work.